 ‘Repos’ are high-risk, because maintenance is often overlooked when finances are tight.

-If you’re not sure of your mechanical aptitude to assess a used truck, take along someone with experience, preferably a truck mechanic.
+If you’re not sure of your mechanical aptitude to assess a used 4WD, take along someone with experience, preferably a mechanic.

 A walk-around will give useful early impressions, if you’re not dazzled by desirable brand, accessories and paint.